-Checks remain one of the most common forms of B2B payment.
-Yet, most companies are reducing their use of checks due to the high costs (estimated at up to $10 per check with fully loaded costs) the lack of visibility, and the often laborious manual work involved with processing checks.
-In 2018, about 50 percent of payments by U.S. businesses were made by check, down from 81 percent in 2004, according to Goldman Sachs.
+Checks remain one of the most common forms of B2B payment in the U.S. Many companies, however, are reducing their use of checks due to the high costs (estimated at up to $8.64 per payment for the mid-market segment), the lack of visibility, and the often laborious manual work involved with processing checks.
+In 2021, PYMNTS reported that nearly 40% of all B2B payments are still made by check, down from about 50% in 2018.
 As the decline of paper checks persists, the growth of electronic forms of payment, such as virtual credit cards, continues to climb.

 ACH payments are great for large payments and with frequently paid suppliers, but payments can take two to three days to settle, which is not ideal for expedited payments or payments that are part of an early payment program.
 From a supplier onboarding standpoint, it can sometimes be difficult to get bank details from suppliers, so it often takes additional AP effort to hunt down the bank details of their suppliers.

-Why vCards need to be integrated into a Business Spend Management solution
+Why virtual cards need to be integrated into a Business Spend Management solution

 Modern BSM platforms offer seamless integrations not only with existing ERP systems but also with suppliers and banking partners, facilitating the move to vCards.
 With these groups working together in one system, you have the tools to free up cash while supporting important suppliers to keep your business running smoothly.

-vCards enable businesses to pay suppliers faster compared to using check or ACH payment.
+vCards enable businesses to pay suppliers faster compared to using checks, ACH payments, or SEPA credit transfers.
 With vCards integrated into a company’s P2P processes, and with the ability to pay on order, businesses increase cash flow by extending DPO, given the time between purchasing and paying the bank statement.